Index to all pages:

 At that time, San Antonio left its own trigger levels in place, saying it could meet the required percentage cutbacks by drawing water from reserves at its Aquifer Storage and Recovery Facility.
 When the EAA declared a Stage I in the summer of 2008, that strategy indeed worked.
 However, many felt the disconnect between SAWS and EAA trigger levels caused confusion for everyday people.
 Hardly anyone understood how the region could be in Stage I but San Antonio was not.

 To address this disconnect, in February of 2009 San Antonio adopted new J-17 trigger levels that match those of EAA.
-In most cases, the changes will make drought declarations more uniform and the San Antonio public will have a much clearer indication that restrictions are in force based on J-17 levels.
-The ordinance did not, however, recognize declining springflows as a trigger, so it will still be possible for the EAA to declare a drought stage without San Antonio following suit.
+The changes were intended to make drought declarations more uniform and give the San Antonio public a clearer indication that restrictions are in force based on J-17 levels.
+The ordinance did not, however, recognize declining springflows as a trigger, so it was still possible for the EAA to declare a drought stage without San Antonio following suit.
+And that happened many times after 2009, so there was still confusion when the EAA entered a stage and San Antonio did not.

 Below are the EAA Critical Period Triggers, Stages, and Withdrawal Reductions: